burrowers/garble/README.md

 * Coupled with `cmd/go`, to support modules and build caching
 * Deterministic and reproducible, given the same initial source code
-* Reversible given the original source, to deobfuscate panic stack traces
+* Reversible given the original source, to de-obfuscate panic stack traces

 ### Mechanism